itenfay/DYFKeychain/README.md

 ## Demo

-`DYFKeychain` is learned how to use under this [Demo](https://github.com/dgynfi/DYFStoreKit/blob/master/DYFStoreKit/DYFStoreKeychainPersistence.m).
+`DYFKeychain` is learned how to use under this [Demo](https://github.com/chenxing640/DYFStoreKit/blob/master/DYFStoreKit/DYFStoreKeychainPersistence.m).

 ## Feedback is welcome

-If you notice any issue, got stuck or just want to chat feel free to create an issue.
+If you notice any issue, got stuck to create an issue.
 I will be happy to help you.